A black woman relaxing in a field of flowers

 Imagine going backpacking, building community with other queer and trans people of color, and getting paid to do so.
 That’s the premise behind Queer Belonging Backpacking Adventure, which offers a two-week backpacking trip for Bay Area youth.

 The program fosters safe and inclusive community for queer and trans youth of color.
 Teens spend two weeks in the wilderness backpacking, camping, connecting with nature, and having open and honest conversations about the QTBIPOC experience.
-The 2023 program was helps from June 14 to June 30 and took place in Point Reyes.
 It looks like they alternate between the northern California coast and the Sierra Nevada foothills.

 With chapters throughout California and one location in Essex, VT, Queer Crush makes rock climbing inclusive.